shampy911/best-pineapple/content/pages/index.md

           They helped me to apply and choose college in Canada, prepared my Visa file from scratch and informed me of all developments with transparency and speed.
-Finally, I got study permit for my dream destination CANADA.Abroad Heights has played a significant role in my achievements and i will be forever indebted to them for showing me the trust and confidence i needed in my most important phase.THANKS A TON TEAM!!!
+Finally, I got study permit for my dream destination CANADA.
+Abroad Heights has played a significant role in my achievements and i will be forever indebted to them for showing me the trust and confidence i needed in my most important phase.THANKS A TON TEAM!!!